FREQUENTLY ASKED KENT WEDDING PHOTOGRAPHY QUESTIONS (FAQ’S)

 Q Will we be able to print the images you produce for us?

-If you choose to have the high resolution images as part of your package, then you are issued with full usage rights to reproduce them as you wish, so feel free to print and share on social media.
+If you choose to have the high-resolution images as part of your package, then you are issued with full usage rights to reproduce them as you wish, so feel free to print and share on social media.
 Bear in mind though that some high street photo printers might not produce the best quality in terms of the frequency and accuracy of the calibration of the printer and also the grade of photographic paper used, so let me know if you would like some lab recommendations.

 Q Can our guests get prints?

-You’re disk is licensed for personal use only, and at most for sharing with immediate family.
+Your USB device, containing the high res, full-sized images, is licensed for personal use only, and at most for sharing with immediate family.
 Wider event guests will have an online gallery they can view with the opportunity to purchase prints directly from me, via your password protected gallery

 Q We’re not getting married for a few years but we like your work, should we wait until nearer the time?